 Les Madeleines.
 Did it really take me all these years before I sat down at this comfy little cafe and sampled a Kouing Aman?
 While those buttery nuggets from Northern France hog the limelight like Kim and Kanye, what won me over was the eclectic menu inspired by chef and owner Romina Rasmussen’s travels.
 Maybe a pitch perfect Nicoise salad with excellent frites helped seal the deal.
 Or maybe it was the fact that the cool sidewalk patio is dog friendly, and our canine foodie went nuts over a Les Madeleines’s doggie biscuit.
 Yep, that was it.

 Naked Fish.
 Under the stewardship of owner Johnny Kwon, this restaurant continues to evolve at a tremendously giddy rate.
-From omakase creations to Poly Science gadgets in the kitchen through to creative dishes like tongue yakitori and live prawns – Naked Fish is seriously upping the ante for every other Japanese restaurant in town.
+From omakase creations to Poly Science (affiliate link, we earn a commission on sales) gadgets in the kitchen through to creative dishes like tongue yakitori and live prawns – Naked Fish is seriously upping the ante for every other Japanese restaurant in town.

 I aim to run a more in depth story this year, but in the meantime you will be hard pressed to find any other restaurant in town that’s pushing the envelope as much as Naked Fish.
 And no, they don’t serve all you can eat sushi.